Virtual Tour

 What is military intelligence?

-In Room 1 you will be given an introduction to British military intelligence, it's history, and how it has changed since the arrival of technology.
+In Room 1 you will be given an introduction to British military intelligence, it's history, and how it has changed with technological developments.

-There are several displays exploring how military intelligence has been put into practice.
-You can learn about SOE and BRIXMIS, the Security and Deception operations that protected the planned D-Day invasion of France in 1944, and the story of the fight against Hitler's 'Vengeance Weapons', the V1 'Doodlebug' and V2 rocket.
+Displays explore how military intelligence has been put into practice.
+You can learn about the SOE and BRIXMIS, the Security and Deception operations that protected the planned D-Day invasion of France in 1944, and the story of the fight against Hitler's 'Vengeance Weapons'.

 Try your hand at codebreaking with our interactive challenge.